-- Choose Open Online and select the document from the MatchWare Shared Workspace.
+- Open the document on the MatchWare Shared Workspace.
+For more information, see "Opening and saving online documents".

 - Select the relevant branch.

 - Choose Share | Manage Locks.

 The Branch Locking dialog opens.

 Click Add and select the user or users to whom you want to grant specific branch permissions.